 The latest GED Focus Paper

 In our latest study, “Can we learn from Trump and Xi?
-Globalization and Innovation as Drivers of a New Industrial Policy” (available in German only we contribute to this debate by looking at the historical development of international industrial policy and presenting case studies on the innovation systems in China and the US.
+Globalization and Innovation as Drivers of a New Industrial Policy” (we contribute to this debate by looking at the historical development of international industrial policy and presenting case studies on the innovation systems in China and the US.
 The study’s main takeaways are:

 Active, passive, and strategic industrial policy?

 Whether in the US, China, the EU or Germany, industrial policy has played an important role in shaping the environment where firms can develop.
 Depending on the stage of a country’s economic development or its political landscape, industrial policy has historically fluctuated between an active approach, where the state is actively involved in shaping its economic structure, or a more passive approach, where it tries to maintain the existing structure of the economy.
 Nonetheless, the current international environment, determined by increasing economic integration and digitalization, has made a strategic industrial policy necessary for the future of many economies.
 This third approach specially aims at targeting and expanding sectors that will help industries keep up with the rapidly changing international environment.
 More importantly, it aims at fostering the innovative capacity of an economy, which will allow the economy to participate in and take advantage of the Fourth Industrial Revolution.

 Are China and the US good role models?

 In addition to considering the future effect of globalization and digitalization on the industrial sector, the European and German debate about industrial policymaking has also been triggered by the actions of China and the US.
 On the one hand, the geopolitical rivalry between the two countries has shown that the core principles of multilateralism and international cooperation have changed.
 On the other hand, in comparison to Europe and Germany, both China and the US have managed to establish strong and growing innovation landscapes.
 In our recent study, we focus on the latter.